JimDesu/basis-lang/README.md

 ### 7.4 Atomic compound construction

-Compound construction is *atomic*: a constructor whose body partially succeeds and then fails leaves the productive output uninitialized — never partially constructed.
-The compute-then-commit pattern means a constructor body computes all the work first, then commits via a single productive `<-` write near the end.
+Compound construction is *atomic*: a constructor whose body partially succeeds and then fails leaves the CREATE output uninitialized — never partially constructed.
+The compute-then-commit pattern means a constructor body computes all the work first, then commits via a single CREATE `<-` write near the end.
 This guarantees the slot's pre-call state survives any failure.

 ### 7.5 The `-<` dynamic-narrowing operator